harshmohan07/Face-Detection-Algo/README.md

-It consists of all the constituents of a web app
+It consists of all the constituents of a web app in Django.

 The main Pipeline model file is in the "app" folder.